junxit/us-congress-bills-116/metadata.md

 - 2019-01-03 — Referred to the Committee on Appropriations, and in addition to the Committee on the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2019-01-03 — The previous question on the motion to recommit with instructions was ordered without objection.
 - 2019-01-03 — The previous question was ordered pursuant to the rule.
+- 2019-01-04 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2019-01-08 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 5.